zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/_index.md

 <a name="install-px-pks"></a>
 ## Step 3: Installing Portworx

-Portworx supports [PKS](https://pivotal.io/platform/pivotal-container-service) (Pivotal Container Service) on various platforms.
+For on-premise clusters, [PKS](https://pivotal.io/platform/pivotal-container-service) (Pivotal Container Service) supports VMware vSphere.

+Based on your ESXi datastore type, proceed to one of the following pages.

+If you have **shared** datastores, proceed to [Portworx install on PKS on vSphere using shared datastores](/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-shared).

-If running on **VMware vSphere**, continue at [Portworx install on PKS on vSphere](/portworx-install-with-kubernetes/cloud/install-pks).
+If you have **local** datastores, proceed to [Portworx install on PKS on vSphere using local datastores](/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-local).